Preparing Your Rental Property for the Market: A Step-by-Step Guide

 7. Set the Right Rental Price

 Pricing your rental property correctly is crucial for attracting tenants while ensuring a good return on investment.
 Conduct a market analysis to determine the average rent for similar properties in your area.
 Consider factors such as the property’s location, size, condition, and amenities when setting the price.
-If you’re unsure about the appropriate rental rate, a property management company like Westrom Property Management can provide valuable insights and help you set a competitive price.
+If you’re unsure about the appropriate rental rate, a property management company can provide valuable insights and help you set a competitive price.

 8. Take High-Quality Photos